goauthentik/authentik/website/integrations/services/bookstack/index.md

 BookStack will attempt to match the SAML user to an existing BookStack user based on a stored external ID attribute.
 If not found, BookStack will auto-register the user to provide a seamless access experience.

 SAML Group Sync is supported by BookStack.
-Review the BookStack documentation on the required environment variables: https://www.bookstackapp.com/docs/admin/saml2-auth/
+For detailed information on the required environment variables, review the [BookStack SAML2 Authentication documentation](https://www.bookstackapp.com/docs/admin/saml2-auth/).

 In some cases, you might need to define the full SAML property name.
 For example: `SAML2_GROUP_ATTRIBUTE="http://schemas.xmlsoap.org/claims/Group"`.
-See https://github.com/BookStackApp/BookStack/issues/3109 for more details.
+For more details, see [this GitHub issue](https://github.com/BookStackApp/BookStack/issues/3109).